How to Dissolve Gummy Vitamins: What Your Manufacturer Isn't Telling You

 Temperature Stability Indicator Test

-Use warm water at 104°F (40°C)-slightly above body temperature.
-Gelatin gummies should dissolve within 10-15 minutes at this temperature.
-If they take significantly longer, the gelatin may have degraded, or there are stability issues that will get worse over time.
+Use warm water at 104°F (40°C)—slightly above body temperature.
+Gelatin gummies should dissolve within 10-15 minutes.
+If significantly longer, the gelatin may have degraded, or stability issues will worsen over time.

 The Variables That Control Dissolution (For the Technically Curious)

-If you want to understand or troubleshoot formulations, these are the levers that control how a gummy dissolves:
+If you want to troubleshoot formulations, these are the levers:

 Gelling Agent Type and Concentration